Stefafrontani/ticketing-app/README.md

 4. Request to post : /payments

 Every time we create a charge, we can go to the dashboard and check the carge added there.
 Theres a list of charges

+### Realistic Test implementation

+We stop mocking __mocks__/stripe.ts (renamed to stripe.ts.old to leave what was like) We set process.env locally because we need to talk directly to the real stripe api and we need the STRPE_KEY We use the api get list method to retrieve a list with the carge created before

+Disadvantage: Takes so much time to run the test (5.xx seconds)